-$$R{ab} = \frac{2\Lambda_0}{D-2}g{ab} - 2k\left(H{ab} - \frac{g{ab}}{D-2}H\right), \quad \text{where} \quad k \equiv \kappa\gamma.$$ (11)
+$$R{ab} = \frac{2\Lambda_0}{D-2}g{ab} - 2k\left(H{ab} - \frac{g{ab}}{D-2}H\right), \quad \text{where } k \equiv \kappa\gamma.$$ (11)

-Our main aim here is to explicitly derive and analyze these 2nd-order field equations for spacetimes of the form (3).
+Our main aim here is to explicitly derive and analyze these second-order field equations for spacetimes of the form (3).
 Of course, for $\gamma = 0 = k$ the system (8) reduces to classic Einstein's equations.
-We can thus directly compare mathematical and physical properties of obtained solutions in the Einstein-Guauss-Bonnet gravity with those studied for more than half a century in the framework of Einstein's general relativity.
-Some particular results related to the Kundt geometries (3) have been already presented in our previous works [17, 18], but here we proceed in full generality, supplemented by a deeper geometric and physical analysis.
-Moreover, some complementary results obtained in the context of general Lovelock gravity can be found in [19].
+We can thus directly compare mathematical and physical properties of obtained solutions in the Einstein-Gauss-Bonnet gravity with those studied for more than half a century in the framework of Einstein's general relativity.
+Some particular results related to the Kundt geometries (3) have been already presented in our previous works [17,18], but here we proceed in full generality, supplemented by a deeper geometric and physical analysis.
+Moreover, some complementary results obtained in the context of general Lovelock gravity can be found in Ref.
+[19].

-Finally notice that recently a specific approach was suggested in [20] to introduce the EGB theory even in standard dimension D = 4.
-Immediately, dozens of specific applications, see e.g., [21, 22], have followed, together with some doubts about the physical relevance of this method, see e.g., [23, 24].
-Comprehensive list of the related references can be found e.g. in [25].
-Even though our calculations here are fully general, and the non-trivial particular limit $D \to 4$ for the Kundt geometries can be, in principal, obtained, such analysis goes beyond the scope of this work and will be presented elsewhere.
-Here, let us only remark that the key quantity H{ab} is not in the case of general transverse metric g{pq} factorized by (D-4) which may lead to the singular behaviour in a combination with the redefinition of the theory parameter $k \to k/(D-4)$.
+Finally, notice that recently a specific approach was suggested in Ref.
+[20] to introduce the EGB theory even in standard dimension D = 4.
+Immediately, dozens of specific applications (see, e.g., [21,22]) have followed, together with some doubts about the physical relevance of this method (see, e.g., [23,24]).
+A comprehensive list of the related references can be found, e.g., in Ref.
+[25].
+Even though our calculations here are fully general, and the nontrivial particular limit $D \rightarrow 4$ for the Kundt geometries can be, in principal, obtained, such analysis goes beyond the scope of this work and will be presented elsewhere.
+Here, let us remark only that the key quantity $H{ab}$ is not in the case of general transverse metric $g{pq}$ factorized by (D-4) which may lead to the singular behavior in a combination with the redefinition of the theory parameter $k \rightarrow k/(D-4)$ .

 The paper is organized as follows.
-In Section 2 we formulate the field equations, employ their constraints, derive the general solution, and distinguish particular distinct cases.
-To discuss the physically relevant properties of new spacetimes, we review algebraic structure of the curvature tensors in Section 3 which we subsequently use to study the geodesic deviation in a coordinate-independent form in Section 4.
-These tools are then employed in Section 5 to analyze the most interesting representatives of the Kundt class, and compare the Einstein and Einstein-Guauss-Bonnet theories.
-Finally, in Appendices A and B the curvature tensors for the metric (3) and their quadratic contractions used in this paper are listed, respectively.
+In Sec.
+II, we formulate the field equations, employ their constraints, derive the general solution, and distinguish particular distinct cases.
+To discuss the physically relevant properties of new spacetimes, we review algebraic structure of the curvature tensors in Sec.
+III, which we subsequently use to study the geodesic deviation in a coordinate-independent form in Sec.
+IV.
+These tools are then employed in Sec.
+V to analyze the most interesting representatives of the Kundt class and compare the Einstein and Einstein-Gauss-Bonnet theories.
+Finally, in Appendixes A and B, the curvature tensors for the metric (3) and their quadratic contractions used in this paper are listed, respectively.